sharedferret/Sparkle-Turntable-Bot/README.md

 This bot is still relatively early in development, and some features are developed for/catered to the Indie/Classic Alt room, and may not apply to all rooms.
 Please report any bugs you find.

+**IMPORTANT**: Did your bot break on April 24th?
+Make sure you update ttapi (by running `npm update` in your bot directory) and updating to 1.0b3 or higher of Sparkle Turntable Bot.

 ## Installation